dscLabJNU/FaaSBatch/README.md

 4. Then, apply all the modification into each node.

+5. To make sure the python dependencies are well installed, run `pip3 install -r requirements.txt` in `~/batching-request/scripts`.

-5. On the storage node: Run `bash scripts/db_setup.bash`.
+6. On the storage node: Run `bash scripts/db_setup.bash`.
 It installs docker, CouchDB, some python packages, and build grouping results from the Azure benchmark.
 For the remaining dev, one can restart the cluster by running `bash scripts/db_restart.bash`.